Osceola Mills, Pennsylvania: Services

 Osceola Mills maintains a recreation park with baseball fields, basketball and tennis courts, and a swimming pool.
-The borough is also served by five churches, six bars, and a public library.
+The borough is served by five churches, six bars, and a public library.
 The Osceola Mills Elementary School is part of the Philipsburg-Osceola Area School District.
 Osceola Mills is now the home of semi-pro football team the Moshannon Valley Vikings.
-They play at the baseball complex and are a member of the GEFA.
+They play at the baseball complex and are a member of the Great Eastern Football Association.